-When most people hear the word ‘icebreaker,’ they think of boring or silly ”bonding exercises.”
-In this post, I want to share 8 Meeting Icebreakers that are:
+When most people hear the word “icebreaker,” they think of boring, silly, or awkward.
+In this post, I want to share 80 meeting icebreakers that are:

-If you are a meeting planner, team leader, or event organizer, you MUST watch this video.
+If you are a meeting planner, team leader, or event organizer (or simply want to make your meetings a little better), you MUST watch this video for my personal favorites:

-If you’ve ever attended a meeting, you must SEND this video to your meeting planner.
+And if you want better meetings, you MUST send this article to your meeting planner.
 I’m going to convince you to upgrade the age-old icebreaker.

-I host hundreds of meetings every year, from conferences to sales team retreats.
-One thing I’ve learned is that an icebreaker truly can make or break an event.
+After hosting hundreds of meetings every year, from conferences to sales team retreats, one thing I’ve learned is that an icebreaker truly can make or break an event.
 Here’s the crazy science on this:

 - Harvard Business School professor Michael Norton gathered 221 participants and had them form groups of two to four people.